BLapierreCBT/GearHeart/README.md

 - We will be using the library pyarcade.
-This library is fairly new so the idea of distributing may be a challange/impossible. we may just be (hopefully) impressing the python community and leaving a mark as that random group of people who made a better than average game with "some new library"..... hopefully they will say "holy shit that was rad".... "i didn't know python progammers made cool games!"
+This library is fairly new so the idea of distributing may be a challange/impossible. we may just be (hopefully) impressing the python community and leaving a mark as that random group of people who made a better than average game with "some new library"..... hopefully they will say "holy shit that was rad".... "i didn't know python progammers made cool games?"
 - Why pyarcade?
 It's easy to understand!
 - Why python?
 Because it's a fucking snake duh...

 ---Ideas (no idea is ever fixed)---

+- keep ideas fresh and unique.
 - shooter 2d
+- monster wave game?
 - main character is a humanoid cyborg(something like mega-man but original?)
 - all monsters including the main character have some visable cog turning with body movement?
 - procedural maps?
-- parts of the game can find the character defend an object?
-Like a level?
+- defend an object from waves of monsters?
 - I want all ideas to be fresh.
 I want everyone who is working on this to only do so when they come up with something unique or feel inspired.
 - all ideas should follow a post global warming theme think of mad max meets jurassic park?